-10.2 Configure.user File
+9.2 Configure.user File

-Since make needs rules and defined dependencies (sometimes not the default ones), and there are more than 50 makefiles in the MM5 V2 directory structure, it would be an enomous task to make any change to these makefiles.
+Since make needs rules and defined dependencies (sometimes not the default ones), and there are more than 65 makefiles in the MM5 V3 directory structure (more than 70 MM5 subdirectories, over 300 Fortran files, and more than 100 C files), it would be an enomous task to make any change to these makefiles.
 A simple solution to solve this problem is to define all the rules and dependencies in one file and pass this file to all makefiles when make is executed.
 These definitions constitute part of the configure.user file.
 This section explains the rules and dependencies as defined in the configure.user file.

 SHELL Defines the shell under which the make is run. .SUFFIXES Defines the suffixes the makefiles use.
 FC Macro to define fortran compiler.
 FCFLAGS Macro to define any FORTRAN compiler options.
 CFLAGS Macro to define any c compiler options. СРР Macro to define where to locate c pre-processor on the machine.
 CPPFLAGS Macro to define any cpp options.
 LDOPTIONS Macro to define any loader options.
 LOCAL_LIBRARIES Macro to define any local libraries that the compiler may access.
-MAKE Macro to define the make command. te seensh fan inslude files when someiling -I\$(LIBINCLUDE) to search for include files when compiling -I\$(LIBINCLUDE) -C to search for include files when compiling cpp option: all comments (except those found on cpp directive lines) are passed along. cpp option: all comments (except those found on cpp directive lines) are -C cpp option: all comments (except those found on cpp directive lines) are passed along. -C cpp option: all comments (except those found on cpp directive lines) are passed along. cpp option: preprocess the input without producing the line control -C -P cpp option: all comments (except those found on cpp directive lines) are passed along.cpp option: preprocess the input without producing the line control information used by the next pass of the C compiler. -C -P -i cpp option: all comments (except those found on cpp directive lines) are passed along. cpp option: preprocess the input without producing the line control information used by the next pass of the C compiler. make option: ignore error codes returned by invoked commands. -C -P -i -r cpp option: all comments (except those found on cpp directive lines) are passed along. cpp option: preprocess the input without producing the line control information used by the next pass of the C compiler. make option: ignore error codes returned by invoked commands. make option: to remove any default suffix rules.
+MAKE Macro to define the make command. -I\$(LIBINCLUDE) to search for include files when compiling - C cpp option: all comments (except those found on cpp directive lines) are passed along. -Р cpp option: preprocess the input without producing the line control information used by the next pass of the C compiler. - i make option: ignore error codes returned by invoked commands. - r make option: to remove any default suffix rules.
+AR Macro to define archive options.

+RM Macro to define remove options.

 RM_CMD Macro to define what to remove when RM is executed.

 GREP Macro similar to grep.

 CC Macro to define c compiler.